vpetrigo/sntpc/README.md

 ----------

 You can find several examples that shows how to use the library in details under [examples/] folder.
-Currently there are examples that show:
+Currently, there are examples that show:
 - usage of SNTP library in `std` environment
 - usage of SNTP library with [`smoltcp`][smoltcp] TCP/IP stack.
 Some `std` dependencies required only due to smoltcp available interfaces